luqmaanessop/frontTuesday_memoization/README.md

 ```

 #### Throughout the lifecycle of this component - the memoized function will point to the same memory address and be true for referential equality

+### useMemo - used to memoize expensive functions in general that lives in the current component

+Notice the cache value of one here by switching the array (notice the workings) then reset array and notice the workings again.